 - Ruined Castle, Blue Mountains (Katoomba, 2hrs west of Sydney.
 Accessible by train).
 A great view from a relatively short and varied walk.

 - West Head (an hour north of Sydney).
 There are lot of walks to choose from, with many taking you to secluded and shaded beaches.

 - Wollangambe Canyon, Blue Mountains (Mt Wilson, 2hrs west of Sydney).
-It’s half walking and half-swimming, making it a good option on hot day.
+It’s half walking and half-swimming, making it a good option on hot summer day.

 Best Hikes in Australia – what do others say!

 I’ve compiled the list below over time, as I discover hiking recommendations.
 Some I’ve done, many end up as ideas that are added to my wish-list!